What's at stake as Trump Org. trial deliberations continue

 Prosecutors charged the Trump Organization in July 2021, seeking to hold the company accountable for the actions of some of its most loyal, longest-serving executives.

-Weisselberg, charged in the same indictment, subsequently pleaded guilty and testified at the company’s trial that he conspired with McConney to hide company-paid perks, in part by adjusting payroll records to deduct their cost from his salary.
+Weisselberg, charged in the same indictment, subsequently pleaded guilty to evading taxes on $1.7 million in company-paid perks.
+He testified at the company’s trial that he conspired with McConney in the scheme, in part by adjusting payroll records to deduct the cost of company-paid extras from his salary.

 Other executives were also accused of avoiding taxes on company perks, but no one else was charged.